 For the mailing address, please provide one we can add to our records where we could reliably forward any tax refunds and/or correspondences we may receive on your behalf.

 To help facilitate the tax preparation process, we are also asking for contact information for your agent and financial advisor (if applicable).
 This will help us track down missing information or receive clarification as questions arise without asking you to take time out of your busy schedule.

-Finally, we would strongly advise utilizing direct deposit for any refunds or balances due.
-If you are due a refund, your receive the money much faster.
+We would strongly advise utilizing direct deposit for any refunds or balances due.
+If you are due a refund, you receive the money much faster.
 If you have a balance due, we will contact you prior to filing.
 Please provide your bank information to do so.
 If we did your taxes last year, we have the information on file.

 Itineraries & Missing Games

 Team itineraries provide us beneficial information to assist us in preparing your taxes.
 Please include your team’s monthly itinerary with your tax questionnaire.
-With the ongoing COVID pandemic, many individuals are missing road trips with their team.
 Not traveling to a road game will reduce your income earned in the state and could lower your tax liability.
 If you did not travel to a game, please include the dates/games you missed.

 The changes in tax law have greatly reduced the ability to deduct businesses expenses not related to self-employment.
 To help simplify what may be beneficial to you, we would recommend only spending time on including agent fees, union dues, and conditioning expenses.